About Medical Eye Center

 With two regional locations to choose from, you’ll receive the same excellent care at both our Medford and Grants Pass offices.
 Learn more about our locations.

 Not long ago, re-shaping the cornea with a precise laser beam using data as unique as a fingerprint would have been considered science fiction.
 Today, this type of laser vision correction surgery happens routinely.
 At Medical Eye Center, advanced technology and modern diagnostic screenings can help nearly everyone achieve their best possible vision.

 Custom Cataract Surgery

 Medical Eye Center continues its tradition of being a leader in cataract surgery by utilizing the first Crystalens and ReStor intra-ocular lens implants.
-Through Custom Cataract Surgery Drs.
-Paul Jorizzo, Matt Oliva, John Welling, and Helen Koenigsman, and Poorav Patel can now improve both distance and reading vision without glasses for a wide range of patients.
+Through Custom Cataract Surgery Matt Oliva, John Welling, Helen Koenigsman, Poorav Patel, and Christine Petersen can now improve both distance and reading vision without glasses for a wide range of patients.
 Learn more…

 Drs.
 Matt Oliva and John Welling use the all-laser IntraLase method to perform blade-free LASIK procedures treating the two main causes of vision error.
 Our laser is customizable to your unique needs.
 Learn more…

 Diagnostic screenings of the eye have improved dramatically, thanks a variety of new tools that allow our doctors to provide each patient with the best possible visual outcome.